hero banner

 Additional consultation with University of Otago falls prevention researchers and others ensured that evidence-based approaches and criteria for community falls prevention were incorporated into the design of Taurite Tū.
 As with the original Taurite Tū research, the study will be guided by evidence-based, physiotherapy research findings, mātauraka Māori, and will utilise Kaupapa Māori Research methodology.

 The Taurite Tū template provides an innovative, evidence-based approach to injury prevention for ageing Māori.
 This approach has shown to be engaging and responsive to Māori, demonstrating direct, improved health outcomes and a reduction in falls risk.
-No other evidence-based, falls prevention approach exists which is specifically designed or engaging ageing Māori.
+No other evidence-based, falls prevention approach exists which is specifically designed for engaging ageing Māori.

 Our hope is that Taurite Tū proves to be easily replicable for communities all over Aotearoa to reduce the number of falls before they happen and helping our kaumātua live stronger for longer.
+By mid-2024, we have already seen the success of this practical wellness programme grow to serve over 26 communities around the motu.
+We look forward to seeing it continue to grow and positively impact kaumātua.